 Commissioner Velasquez stated she is fine with either 20 years or 30 years and in New York they do recertifications of their buildings every 5 years.
 She stated that people need to feel safe in their building.
-She stated that she suggested giving grant money to the owners of the units to do their own study.
+She stated that she suggested giving grant money to each condominium building to help with the cost to do their own study.